Bamboo Among the Oaks

 Bamboo Among the Oaks is the first Hmong American anthology of creative writing, published in 2002 by the Minnesota Historical Society Press.
 Many of the pieces contained in Bamboo Among The Oaks first appeared in the Paj Ntaub Voice Hmoob literary journal.

 Edited by Mai Neng Moua, Bamboo Among the Oaks features the work of 23 Hmong writers from across the country.
 Some wrote using pseudonyms or pen-names due to the sensitivity of their subjects and concerns that the community might not distinguish between the narrator's voice and the author.

 Until the 1950s the Hmong did not have a written language in the course of their 4,000 year history.
 Due to the war in Laos between 1954 and 1975 and the subsequent refugee years, it was not until the 1990s that a significant body of creative literary work began to emerge from the Hmong community.

-In her introduction, editor Mai Neng Moua posited that most of the writers included in the anthology shared the following characteristics:
+In her introduction, editor Mai Neng Moua posted that most of the writers included in the anthology shared the following characteristics: